 This means that you can’t denote your database and analytics to a secondary team or just supplementary roles.

-For our preferred marketing automation software product review, take a look at:
+For our preferred data driven marketing automation software product review, take a look at:

 Start your Data Driven Marketing